minio/minio/docs/orchestration/kubernetes/README.md

 ### Notes

 * An instance of a chart running in a Kubernetes cluster is called a release.
-Each release is identified by a unique name within the cluster.
 Helm automatically assigns a unique release name after installing the chart.
 You can also set your preferred name by:

 ```bash
 $ helm install --name my-release stable/minio
 ```

-* By default a pre-generated access and secret key will be used.
-To override the default keys, pass the access and secret keys as arguments to helm install.
+* To override the default keys, pass the access and secret keys as arguments to helm install.

 ```bash
 $ helm install --set accessKey=myaccesskey,secretKey=mysecretkey \